 Councillors have to consider whether their interest is of a financial nature falling within the statutory definition of a Disclosable Pecuinary Interest.
 Where such an interest exists the Councillor is statutorily forbidden from taking part in the matter and must leave the meeting before the matter is discussed.

 There are certain circumstances when Members can still participate and advice should be sought from the Monitoring Officer on these points.

 The Committee on Standards in Public Life report – Local Government Ethical Standards included a number of best practice recommendations.
 One of those related to the Council publishing the Members’ Register of Gifts and Hospitality on line, in an accessible format and ensuring that it is regularly kept up to date.
 Please click the link below for the latest Register of Gifts and Hospitality

-- Member Conduct Review Form (PDF Document, 0.1 Mb)
+- Member Conduct Complaint Form (Word Document, 1.02 Mb)

 - Criteria for Assessment of Complaints (Word Document, 0.1 Mb)

 Last updated: Wed 19 April, 2023 @ 14:41